nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 ### Review any Cleanup Namespaces

-> This may also apply to any "VRF Namespace" objects that were created, depending on your requirements on maintaining duplicate Prefix/IPAddress objects.
+> This may also apply to any "VRF Namespace" objects that were created, depending on your requirements for maintaining duplicate Prefix/IPAddress objects.

 A priority of the upgrade process is to assert that no data will be lost.
 Due to the introduction of strict uniqueness constraints to disallow duplicate `Prefix`, `IPAddress`, and `VRF` objects within the same `Namespace`.